thomaspurk/project-euler-challenges/README.md

 # Project Euler Problems 1-100

-Challenging and fun way to demonstrate and practice existing software develop skills and learn some new things!
+Challenging and fun way to demonstrate and practice existing software development skills and learn some new things!

 ![Sample Unit Testing Output](readme-screenshot.png "Sample Unit Testing Output")